Input SQL

 • Remove comments

-• Single-line output
+• Create single-line output

 • Reduce query size